Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 I checked my phone bills for the last four months, and I came up with this average usage:

-I realize that I am not a very common user.
+I am not a very common user.
 Indeed, most people use their phones a lot more than I do.
 For instance, most people use several gigabytes (GB) of data every month.
 I do not like using my phone.
-And generally, I use the internet when I have Wifi at home.
-Unfortunately, I do not have Wifi at work.
-Otherwise, I would be able to keep below 100 MB.

 User 1: Mr. The Poor Swiss

-Let’s start the first case with my case: 1 SMS per month, 8 calls per month, about 4 minutes per call, and 500 MB of mobile data.
+We start with my case: 2 SMS per month, 5 calls per month, about 5 minutes per call, and 300 MB of mobile data.

 Here are the cheapest options: